tom-nightingale/-old-league/src/pages/index.md

   heading: Web Design & <br> Digital Marketing Nottingham
   subheading: We design and build websites that generate more leads for your business.
 intro:
-  description: >-
+  body: >-
     We're a group of experienced, multi-disciplined digital experts who strive to go above and beyond for our clients.

     We believe that honesty, transparency and creativity pave the way for long standing clients who achieve their digital goals.
   heading: Who we are.
-  subheading: Intro Subheading
 services:
   description: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit. '
   heading: What we're good at